mongodb/docs/source/includes/api/list-tables/private-endpoint-create-endpoint-response-gcp.rst

              endpoint group from Private Service Connect.

          * - VERIFIED
-           - |service| successfully mapped the forwarding rules for the endpoint group to the service attachments.
+           - |service| successfully mapped the endpoints for the endpoint group to the service attachments.

   * - endpoints